nizamphoenix/govt-hack-2020/README.md

   alert relevant authorities.
 - To be prepared for pandemics like corona
     **Reference**: All the information and images below are credited to [netflix documentary](https://www.netflix.com/au/title/81273378)
-  - there are about 1.5M viruses in the pandemic we are unaware about, preventing zoonotic virus like covid19.
+  - There are about 1.5M viruses in the wild that are not known to us, and  have the potential to jump into the human realm and causing pandemics like the COVID19.
+Such viruses that interfere with human life to survive and thrive are called Zoonotic viruses.
   - For decades zoonotic viruses are causing outbreaks with no vaccines for treatement.
     Ex: SARSCOV2002 and MERS2012 coronaviruses, that killed in 100s.
   - And then there is epidemic like covid-19 caused by the SARS-CoV-2 virus, which occured almost after a century and has killed in 1000s.